byrneta/collegehockey-led-scoreboard/README.md

 | `PREGAME_BUFFER` | `120` | How many seconds before the first start time to begin polling. |

 ## Auto Startup

+Both options below run the scoreboard with the virtual environment's Python (`.venv/bin/python`), for the same reason as step 11 above.
+Replace `/home/pi` if your username is different.

 ### Supervisor (Recommended)